W-David-Porter/acim/src/workbook/introduction/index.md

 :::

 {% if showCommentary %}::: details Commentary
 (1–2 and 5:1–2) …it is the Course’s uncompromising metaphysical absoluteness that is deeply problematic for many people.
 One of its stated goals, therefore, is to effect a total transfer of learning, for “the impariment of the ability to generalise is a crucial learning failure” ([T-12.V.6:4](/text/12-the-holy-spirits-curriculum#t-12-v-6)).
-(Wapnick, L.D.N.C., p.595; F.C.T.L, p.154)
+(Wapnick, LDNC, p.595; F.C.T.L, p.154)
 ::: {% endif %}

 5. Transfer of training in true perception does not proceed as does transfer of the training of the world.